 }

-# Rules for an effective persona:
+# Rules for effective persona:

-# 1. Domain + years of experience
+# 1. Domain expertise + years of experience

 # 2. Typical work context (industry, company size)